ml engineer

 • Object detection is typically used when the goal is to identify and locate multiple objects in an image, while segmentation is used for pixel-level understandin...read more

-Q16.
-Explain any data science project you have done
+Q. Explain a data science project you have worked on.

 Ans.